 - Kossoff (1926 – 2019) focused his work primarily on his lifelong home of London, England.

 - It’s funny because many of his most well known works literally portray his actual backyard.
+Here Comes the Diesel, though was merely close by.

 - Like many of his peers, Kossoff delved into figurative paintings during the 1970s.